IJPenguin/tredence_assignment/README.md

 https://tredence-assignment-fa7x.vercel.app
 ```

+Note: The backend might be winded down (Free tier problems) so please be patient for it to wind up.
+Might take upto 2 minutes.
+If not then please use the local deployment as instructed below.

 This is a collaborative code editing platform where multiple people can write code together in real-time.

 ## What Can It Do?